BIBLE READING: FIRST JOHN

 Read 1 John 5:14-21

 - Think about what the light/darkness imagery reveals about God and what it then might reveal about our walk.
-(1:5-6)
+(1 John 1:5-6)

 - Observe what it says about fellowship in verses 6-7.
 Does anything stand out to you?